SEI-R-2-22/u2_lesson_useEffect/README.md

 - `npm i` to install our dependencies
 - `npm start` to spin up our app

-## React Component Lifecycle

-These methods happen automatically (because we are extending the React.Component class which has them already defined). - but you can call them to modify them.

-The lifecycle falls into three main pieces: When the component is being created (which is called **mounting**), when the component is being **updated**, and when the component is being removed from the DOM (which is called **unmounting**).

-These methods are called at specific points in the rendering process.
-You can use these methods to perform actions based on what's happening on the DOM.

-- `componentDidMount`, for example, is called immediately _after_ a component is rendered to the DOM.

 ## The React Component Lifecycle

-React components follow a very basic lifecycle starting with when they get `mounted` to the DOM or browser to when the component `renders` onto the screen.
+React components follow a very basic lifecycle starting with when they get `mounted` to the virtual DOM to when the component `renders` onto the screen.
 Components follow a strict set of rules or order of operations for how the mounting is done.

-When using *class components*, the React library has built-in Lifecycle methods available to us.
+When using *class components*, the React library had built-in Lifecycle methods available to us.
 These are special functions that give our components a specific set of instructions on what to do at a given time.
-Because we are using *functional components*, we'll need to use Hooks to do this.
+Because we are using *functional components*, we'll need to use a hook to do this.
 More on that later...

-The lifecycle falls into three main pieces: When the component is being created (which is called **mounting**), when the component is being **updated**, and when the component is being removed from the DOM (which is called **unmounting**).

 Lifecycle events fall into three broad categories: